 –Student loan forgiveness of up to $3,000 per year ($15,000 maximum benefit) for individuals who graduate from an accredited post-secondary institution and move to a ROZs county.
 The student loan forgiveness portion of the program is a county-state partnership, and counties must opt in to participate.
 Phillips County became an opt-in ROZ county as of September 5, 2011.
 The Phillips County Commissioners hereby obligate Phillips County to participate in the student loan repayment program as provided by Section 3 of Senate Bill No. 198 for a period of five (5) years, which shall be irrevocable.
 Phillips County shall allocate (budget) up to $75,000 (for the accumulated 5-year term of the program – 2012 through 2016) for the purpose of matching payments from the State of Kansas to qualified individuals.
 The figure equates to potential of a minimum of ten (10) new residents qualifying for this program during this five (5) year time frame at the current budget amount.

-- Phillips County Revolving Loan fund (for manufacturing businesses): This fund is available to manufacturing businesses either expanding or developing in the Phillips County area.
+- PHILLIPS COUNTY REVOLVING LOAN FUND: This fund is available to businesses either expanding or developing in the Phillips County area, with a priority set on manufacturing, but can also be used for other secondary businesses.
 The initial interview process is done through the PCED committee with the appropriate paperwork completed and reviewed.
 A recommendation is given to the Phillips County Commissioners and they make the determination as to the authorization and amount of loan funds provided for the project upon the applicant meeting with the commissioners.

 - Special Request Program (SRP): The SRP is broader supportive ‘grant’ program which can help both For-Profit businesses OR Not-for-Profit organizations.
 Although this program is broader in scope, getting support approved through this program is more difficult due to harder ‘grading’ evaluations for applicants.